 How to Prepare Your Home for Sale

 Your home has been on the market for three weeks and the phone hasn't rung.
-Or you haven't listed yet and you want to do this right from the start.
-Either way, the difference between a property that sells quickly at a good price and one that sits unseen often comes down to preparation, what you fix, what you stage, and what certificates you've sorted before the first buyer walks through the door.
+Or you haven't listed yet, and you want to do this right from the start.
+Either way, one home sells quickly at a strong price while the one next door sits unseen for months, and the gap between them is rarely down to luck.

-Preparing your home for sale means getting the property into the best possible condition before listing, so that buyers see value rather than risk.
-It's a core part of the complete process of selling your home, covering repairs, compliance certificates, decluttering, staging, and photography.
-Well-prepared homes attract more viewings, generate stronger offers, and spend less time on the market.
+Preparing your home for sale means getting the property into the best possible condition before listing, so buyers see value rather than risk.
+It covers repairs, compliance certificates, decluttering, staging, and photography.
+Homes that are well prepared attract more viewings, draw stronger offers, and spend less time on the market.

 Key takeaways